HomeResources › Why Startups Should Write HR Policies Early

 Can HR policy templates be used by Indian startups?

 Templates are a reasonable starting point.
-They should be reviewed for alignment with the applicable state's Shops and Establishments rules, the company's actual practices, and any sector-specific requirements.
+They should be reviewed for alignment with the applicable state's Shops and Establishments rules, the company's actual practices, and any sector specific requirements.
 A template not adapted to the company's context creates its own problems when tested against a real situation.

 How does Offrd help with HR policy generation?

-Offrd's HR policy generator produces policies configured to the company's state, employee count, and industry.
+Offrd's HR policy generator produces policies configured to the company's state, headcount, and industry.
 Policies are generated as formatted documents ready to issue.
 The platform also handles offer letters, payslips, and probation letters from the same employee record, so every document the employee receives comes from the same source of truth.

 Build the HR foundation before you need it